the-full-stack/website/docs/spring2021/synchronous.md

 # Synchronous Online Course

-For those of you who signed up, in addition to the lecture and lab materials released publicly, there are some major extras:
+We offered a paid cohort experience with the following additions to the lecture and lab materials released publicly:

 - Slack workspace for learners, instructors, and teaching assistants
 - Weekly graded assignment
 - Capstone project reviewed by peers and staff
 - Certificate of completion

+Check out the original [announcement page](https://fsdl-spring-21.landen.co/).

 ## How do I know if I am in this course?